Exotic Wildlife Association

 The President may appoint a technical committee consisting of wildlife biologists and other technical persons in the wildlife field to handle all matters of a technical nature affecting the Exotic Wildlife Association and its membership.

 The President shall appoint such other standing or temporary committees, as the Directors may deem proper.

-Section 12.
+Section 13.
 Number of Board Members.
-The Board of Directors shall be made up of not more than twenty five (25) elected members plus the presidents of each state chapter.
+The Board of Directors shall be made up of not more than twenty five (25) elected members.

 Section 1.
 Number and Designation of Officers.
 The Officers of the Association shall be Chairman of the Board, a President, one or more Vice-Presidents, a Secretary, a Treasurer and other officers as may be appointed as provided in Section 2 of this Article.
 The Officers specifically named above shall be elected annually by the Board of Directors after the election of Directors at the annual meeting of members and shall hold office until their successors are duly elected; subject, however, to the provisions of Article VI hereof.
 In the event of the failure of the Board of Directors to so elect any such Officers, such Officers may be elected at any subsequent meeting of the Board of Directors.
 Any person may hold two or more offices, provided President and Secretary shall not be the same person.
 If the office of any officer becomes vacant for any reason, the vacancy may be filled by the Board of Directors.